 The other great disappointment is that almost all of the film consists of an origin story for Hal Jordan and the Green Lantern Corps.
 Once Hal gets past denying the responsibility and comes into his powers, most of the film is over.
 What Martin Campbell then fails to do is give us much showing the superhero in action.
 There is a lame scene where Ryan Reynolds enters a black tie function and saves a runaway helicopter by manifesting a green energy racing car underneath it but surprisingly little else where we see him in action.
 Nothing much emerges out of the battle with Parallax – a wholly routine world-threatening menace that turns up, smashes a few buildings and kills a few people but never does any widespread damage.
 (For some reason, when Parallax starts invading earth, I could not help but be reminded of Howard the Duck (1986) and the climactic appearance of the Dark Overlord).
 Green Lantern gets to defeat Hector Hammond without much effort, battles Parallax for a few minutes and saves the universe – the animated Green Lantern: First Flight did a very similar epic battle with far more excitement than this.

-Though Green Lantern was poorly regarded by most audiences and especially comic-book fans, it was not a box-office failure.
+Green Lantern was poorly regarded by most audiences and especially comic-book fans – Ryan Reynolds keeps making derogatory jokes about it in the Deadpool films with Deadpool 2 (2018) even featuring a scene where he travels back in time and shoots himself in the head while reading the script.
+That said, the film was not a box-office failure and earned over $200 million worldwide.
 There have been consistent rumours ever since of Warner Brothers recasting the role and launching a sequel, which is tentatively titled Green Lantern Corps (2020).